Automatische treinbeïnvloeding: Operation

-The speed limit enforced by ATB-EG is presented to the driver by a row of lights, with the current cab signal illuminated, (Mat 64, SLT, PROTOS and THALYS) which can be integrated into speedometer (ICM and SGM) or either a red needle (VIRM, DDAR and Loc 1700) or yellow LED (FLIRT and GTW) on the outside of the speedometer.
+The speed limit enforced by ATB-EG is presented to the driver by a row of lights, with the current cab signal illuminated, (Mat 64, SLT, PROTOS and THALYS) which can be integrated into speedometer (ICM and SGM) or either a red needle (VIRM, DDAR and Class 1700) or yellow LED (FLIRT and GTW) on the outside of the speedometer.
 The driver will be informed of a speed change with a short "ding".
-If the a driver exceeds the current ATB-speed by 5 km/h a bell will start to ring continuously.
+If the driver exceeds the current ATB-speed by 5 km/h a bell will start to ring continuously.
 If the driver does not brake within 3 seconds the ATB will initiate an emergency brake application.

 When a stretch of track has an ATB code for a lower speed, due to a lower track speed or a diverging switch etc., the section before it will carry that code as well.
 A signal or sign guarding the first section will inform the driver of the oncoming speed reduction and upon entering that block the ATB will change to the target speed.
-According to the ATB the train is now overspeeding so it will initiate the continuous bell, informing the driver that he needs to start braking.
+According to the ATB the train is now overspeeding so it will initiate the continuous bell, informing the driver that they need to start braking.
 Once again, if the driver does not brake within 3 seconds the ATB will initiate an emergency brake application.
 The system will stop the warning once the driver is braking sufficiently, this is checked by means of the so-called remcriterium (English: brake criterion).
 The remcriterium is based on either the brake pipe pressure, brake cylinder pressure or the position of the brake lever.
 This should ensure the train reaches the target speed before the next block, but it often proves inadequate.
-When the train is within the 5 km/h margin of the target speed the system rings three short bells, informing the driver that he is allowed to stop braking.
+When the train is within the 5 km/h margin of the target speed the system rings three short bells, informing the driver that they are allowed to stop braking.